rnewson/couchdb-lucene/README.md

 You may use HTTP GET or POST.
 For POST, use application/x-www-form-urlencoded format.

 ### Search parameters
-The following parameters can be passed for more sophisticated searches;
+The following parameters can be passed for more sophisticated searches:

 ***analyzer***
   Override the default analyzer used to parse the q parameter